Rural Arkansas and Inviting Russellville Draw Retirees Seeking A Peaceful Setting, Lake Recreation and Life's Simpler Pleasures

 Cost of Living: Below the National Average

-Tucked away in the lush rolling hills of west central Arkansas, Russellville (population 30,000) sits along the Arkansas River between the Ozark Mountains and the Ouachita Mountains.
+Tucked away in the lush rolling hills of west central Arkansas, Russellville (population 32,000) sits along the Arkansas River between the Ozark Mountains and the Ouachita Mountains.
 It is an unpretentious, amiable place that got its start in the 1820s.
 The town grew with the arrival of new infrastructure, including the railroad in the 1870s, Interstate 40 in the 1950s, a dam in the 1960s and a nuclear power plant in the 1970s.
-Today, Russellville is home to nearly a dozen Fortune 500 companies (Tyson, Firestone, etc.) and has been discovered as a great place to live and retire.
+Today, Russellville is home to divisions of nearly a dozen Fortune 500 companies (Tyson, Firestone, etc.) and has been discovered as a great place to live and retire.